 While I am guided by social questions inspired by critical theory on race, feminisms, and environment, I believe that the often unexpected ways that literature, television, film, and other media stage conflicts are essential to advancing critical thought and social engagement on the most pressing issues of our time.
 Latin American cultural production has consistently been a privileged method through which I analyze the dynamic relationships between race, labor, and ecology to better understand constructions of human and non-human nature in our modern world system.

-Follow me on Twitter @AnderssonPaige and LinkedIn or send me an email at firstname.lastname@example.org or email@example.com.
+Find me on LinkedIn or send me an email at email@example.com or firstname.lastname@example.org.